morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 ![forward 48*10](img/forward48times10.png)

-Both forward the turtle from the leftmost to rightmost position, but look at the color difference.
+Both walked the turtle from the leftmost to rightmost position, however, the colors are not the same.
-The stroke's RGB (Red/Green/Blue) values are calculated based on the x, y values of the endpoint.
+The stroke's color is calculated from the x, y values of the endpoint.
 Forwarding 480 has only one endpoint, while forwarding 48 times has 48 endpoints.
 This means the turtle changed the color 48 times.